gagneet/sort-weblinks/README.md

 - Implement URL validation and cleanup
 - Add support for relative dates in output
 - Add sorting options for links within categories

+## Comparison and remove duplicates

+Added statistics for number of duplicate URLs and total duplicate lines in each file

+### Created new function write_files_without_duplicates that:

+- Creates a new file with _unique.md suffix containing only unique entries (keeping first occurrence of duplicates)
+- Creates a new file with _duplicates.md suffix containing all duplicate entries with their line numbers

+### Enhanced output to show:

+- Number of unique URLs that have duplicates
+- Total number of duplicate lines
+- Clear listing of which files were created

+### For each original file, you'll now get:

+- A _unique.md file containing only unique entries
+- A _duplicates.md file containing all duplicates with their line numbers
+- Detailed statistics about duplicates in the console output

+### Now we can get better stats

+- Review the duplicates file to see what was removed
+- Use the unique file as your clean version
+- Copy back any duplicates you want to keep from the duplicates file